juev/awesome-stars/README.md

 ## [Go](id:go)

+- [adalkiran/webrtc-nuts-and-bolts](https://github.com/adalkiran/webrtc-nuts-and-bolts) – A holistic way of understanding how WebRTC and its protocols run in practice, with code and detailed documentation.
 - [sheepla/srss](https://github.com/sheepla/srss) – 📘 A command line RSS/ATOM/JSON feed reader
 - [xiaoluoboding/self-hosted-app-starter](https://github.com/xiaoluoboding/self-hosted-app-starter) – A starter for the self-hosted app, help you to build your next full-stack project.
 - [orcaman/concurrent-map](https://github.com/orcaman/concurrent-map) – a thread-safe concurrent map for go